-Last version of the Viva Grand Sport, the BDV1 type is presented at the show of October 1938.
+The last version of Viva Grand Sport, the BDV1 type was unveiled at the October 1938 Motor Show.

-The coupé version, which had been removed from the catalog, reappears and benefits from the technical improvements made to the 1939 6-cylinder models and their characteristic details such as the chrome-plated horizontal blade grille and the headlights fitted to the front fenders.
+The coupé version benefited from the technical improvements made to the 1939 6-cylinder models and their characteristic details, such as the chrome-plated horizontal blade grille and the headlights fitted to the front wings.

-The Viva Grand Sport coupe, which came out of the factory on 24 May 1939, was one of the last models manufactured by Renault before the war, since their manufacture ceased in September 1939 when France entered France in hostilities.
+The Viva Grand Sport coupé, which came out of the factory on 24 May 1939, was one of the last models manufactured by Renault before the War, since their production ceased in September 1939 when France entered the hostilities.

 The exhibit is entirely original (with the exception of a hydraulic brake system installed at the time).
-Immobilized for 50 years, it displays only 22,000 kilometers and was only the subject of a cautious restart a few years ago.
-This rare car - the number of survivors is estimated to be less than ten - entered the Renault collection in January 2017.
+Off the road for 50 years, it has only 22,000 kilometres on the clock and was only cautiously restarted a few years ago.
+This rare car—fewer than ten are thought to have survived—entered the Renault collection in January 2017.